revolist/revogrid-docs/blog/top-5-react-datagrid-libraries-2026.md

 4. [Jspreadsheet](https://jspreadsheet.com/docs/react)
 5. [SpreadJS](https://developer.mescius.com/spreadjs)

-The ranking is written for teams building data-heavy SaaS products, internal tools, ERP screens, planning views, finance dashboards, analytics modules, and other applications where spreadsheet-like interaction is part of a larger product workflow.
+The ranking is written for teams building data-heavy SaaS products, internal tools, ERP screens, planning views, finance dashboards, analytics modules, and other applications where fast grid interaction is part of a larger product workflow.

-## What counts as a spreadsheet library?
+## What counts as a React data grid library?

-For this comparison, a “React spreadsheet library” means a component that supports at least part of the spreadsheet experience inside a React application:
+For this comparison, a “React data grid library” means a component that can present, edit, validate, and navigate structured data inside a React application:

 - Editable cells
 - Keyboard navigation